-In this real-world problem we apply heteroscedastic Bayesian optimisation to the problem of optimising the phosphorus fraction of soil.
+In this experiment we consider the optimisation of the phosphorus fraction of soil.
 Soil phosphorus is an essential nutrient for plant growth and is widely used as a fertiliser in agriculture.
-While the amount of arable land worldwide is declining, global population is expanding and so is demand of food.
-As such, understanding the availability of plant nutrients that increase crop yield is essential.
-To this end, \cite{houGlobalDatasetPlant2018} have curated a dataset on soil phosphorus, relating phosphorus content to variables including soil particle size, total nitrogen, organic carbon and bulk density.
-In this experiment, we study the relationship between bulk soil density and the phosphorus fraction, the goal being to minimise the phosphorus content of soil subject to heteroscedastic noise.
-We provide evidence that there is heteroscedasticity in the problem by comparing the fits of a homoscedastic GP and the most likely heteroscedastic GP in \autoref{fig:soil} and provide a predictive performance comparison based on negative log predictive density values in the appendix.
-In this problem we don't have access to a continuous-valued black-box function or a ground truth noise function.
-As such, the surrogate models were initialised with a subset of the data and the query locations selected by Bayesian optimisation were mapped to the closest data points in the heldout data.
-Our procedure for generating pseudo ground truth noise values was to:
+While the amount of arable land worldwide is declining, global population is expanding concomitantly with food demand.
+As such, understanding the availability of plant nutrients that increase crop yield is a topic worthy of attention.
+To this end, \cite{houGlobalDatasetPlant2018} have curated a dataset on soil phosphorus, relating phosphorus content to variables such as soil particle size, total nitrogen, organic carbon and bulk density.
+We choose to study the relationship between bulk soil density and the phosphorus fraction, the goal being to minimise the phosphorus content of soil subject to heteroscedastic noise.
+In lieu of performing a formal test for heteroscedasticity, we provide evidence that there is heteroscedasticity in the dataset by comparing the fits of a homoscedastic GP and the MLHGP in \autoref{fig:soil} and provide a predictive performance comparison based on negative log predictive density values in Appendix A.

-\begin{enumerate} \item Fit a homoscedastic GP to the full dataset \item At each point $x_i$, compute the corresponding square error $s_i^2 = (y_i - \mu(x_i))^2$ \item Estimate variances by computing a moving average of the squared errors, where the relative weight of each $s_i^2$ was assigned with a Gaussian kernel. \end{enumerate}
+In this problem, we do not have access to a continuous-valued black-box function or a ground truth noise function.
+As such, the surrogate models were initialised with a subset of the data and the query locations selected by Bayesian optimisation were mapped to the closest datapoints in the heldout data.
+The following kernel smoothing procedure was used to generate pseudo ground-truth noise values:

-The performances of homoscedastic Bayesian optimisation using EI and AEI and heteroscedastic Bayesian optimisation using ANPEI and AEI are compared in \autoref{fig:bo_3}.
+\begin{enumerate}[label=(\arabic*)] \item Fit a homoscedastic GP to the full dataset. \item At each point $x_i$, compute the corresponding squared error $s_i^2 = (y_i - \mu(x_i))^2$. \item Estimate variances by computing a moving average of the squared errors, where the relative weight of each $s_i^2$ was assigned with a Gaussian kernel. \end{enumerate}